Learn how to plot and structure your novel in this 9-week master class, taught by a New York Times bestselling author and veteran writing teacher.

 Readings: We'll be using Patricia Highsmith's classic suspense novel, The Talented Mr. Ripley, to analyze certain aspects of plot development.
 Every module includes additional recommended novels for study in various genres, as well as links to pertinent essays on craft.

 This course is available either with or without critique.
-If you opt for critique, you will submit up to 10,000 words of your novel for critique from the instructor at the end of the course.
+If you opt for critique, you will submit up to 7,500 words of your novel for critique from the instructor.
 If you're not sure you want critique, you can enroll in the non-critique option and add the critique at any time.

 All students have access to all video and written lectures, as well as discussion forums.